eHealthAfrica/aether/gather2-couchdb-sync/README.md

 If this is the effect you want, you'll need to delete all the `-synced` documents.
 You probably wanna write a CouchDB view for this, and then script deleting all the documents.

 #### Run the import task manually
-The import task can be run manually in development with: `docker-compose run couchdb-sync manage rqenqueue "importer.tasks.import_synced_devices_task"`
+The import task can be run manually in development with: `docker-compose run couchdb-sync manage rqenqueue "gather2.sync.tasks.import_synced_devices_task"`

 Testing sync locally
 ----